Braiding Majoranas in a linear quantum dot-superconductor array: Mitigating the errors from Coulomb repulsion and residual tunneling: Discussion

 \section{Discussion}

 It has been shown that braiding of non-Abelian anyons can take place only in two-dimensional space, which seemingly contradicts with the conclusions of the current work.
 However, we emphasize that although the quantum dot-superconductor array has a linear structure at the first glance, it is quasi-one-dimensional in nature.
 In particular, since $\varphi=\pi$ is a crucial requirement for a successful Majorana braid, a superconducting loop [see Fig.~\ref{fig:schematic}(a)] has to be formed along with a controllable magnetic flux $\Phi$, which extends the setup geometry to the second dimension.
-Moreover, the proposed braiding setup allows a "minimal braiding" experiment in the sense that the outcome is \emph{not} topologically protected, but depends on fine-tuning of parameters, in particular $\mu_D$ and $\phi$.
+Moreover, we emphasize that the proposed braiding setup allows a ``minimal braiding" experiment in the sense that the outcome is \emph{not} topologically protected, but depends on fine-tuning of parameters, in particular $\mu_D$ and $\phi$.
+In addition, both charge noises on the ancillary normal dot and noises within the Kitaev chains can cause decoherence in the final outcome.

 We here discuss several relevant time scales of the braiding protocol.
 First, the protocol time should be sufficiently long in order to satisfy the adiabatic condition.
 Although there is no common standard, here we choose a threshold diabatic error to be $10^{-2}$ for concrete discussions.
 According to Fig.~\ref{fig:diabatic_dephasing}(a), the protocol time needs to be larger than $\sim 300\hbar/\Gamma_0$, which correponds to a time scale of $\sim 20~$ns for a typical single electron tunneling strength of $\Gamma_0 \sim 10~\mu$eV.